Take tabs from parent windows and arrange them in layouts of tiled sub-windows.

 • Hide Layout - hides the existing layout and moves tabs from all tiles back into the parent window.

 • Show Layout - shows the existing layout and moves one tab from the parent window into each tile.

 • Refresh Layout - brings all of the tiles to the front and focuses one of the tiles.

-• Toggle Toolbars - hides or shows the tab bar and address bar in the currently focused tile.
+• Toggle Toolbars - toggles the tab bar and address bar in the currently focused tile or all tiles.

-• Add Tile - adds a new tile (with one new tab) above, below, left or right of the currently focused tile.
+• Add Tile - adds a new tile (with a new tab) above, below, left or right of the currently focused tile.

 • Remove Tile - removes the currently focused tile and expands the other tiles as necessary.